How To Set Billing Rates For Freelance Projects

 Setting your billing rates for freelance projects can be intimidating.
 Most people aren’t used to determining how much they will get paid.
 In this post, we tell how freelancers should set billing rates to be financially successful with freelance projects in the long term.

-For employees, bosses typically set a baseline that is increased over time through raises and promotions.
+For employees, employers are the ones who typically set a baseline that is increased over time through raises and promotions.

-In particular, freelancers should check ✅ if they know how to:
+In particular, freelancers should check ✅ if they know:

-Thus, before you set your rates for the next freelance project, read on to know how to accurately set your billing rates and charge so you get paid on time.
+Thus, before you set your rates for the next freelance project, read on to learn how to accurately set your billing rates and understand what builds professional value so you get paid fairly and on time.

 Billable time is the time you put in that you can be compensated for.
 Simply put, these are the hours that your clients are paying you for directly.

-Non-billable hours include other work tasks for the business or firm that can’t be billed directly to clients.
+Non-billable hours include other work tasks for the business that can’t be billed directly to clients.

 Some tasks that are usually considered billable hours include: